How To Improve Gut Health Naturally - Get Insight And Care From Ibs Clinics

 Generally avoid fried foods and consume alcohol and caffeine in moderation.
 None of these are healthy in large volumes.

-If you do want to drink a glass of red wine appears to have a beneficial effect on your gut microbes.
-A recent study
+If you do want to drink a glass of red wine as opposed to white, red actually appears to have a beneficial effect on your gut microbes, according to this recent study.

 You gut microbe works to a schedule.
 So if you are not getting enough sleep the schedule can get disturbed.
 This also important for gut health.
 It is not unusual for people with disturbed sleep to suffer from nausea, bloating, constipation and other digestive concerns.